iag-geo/geomesa-tools/Kafka/mac_installer/readme.md

 # GeoMesa Kafka Standalone on Mac
-A simplified way to get GeoMesa Kafka running standalone on your Mac.
+A simplified way to get GeoMesa running standalone on your Mac.

-Works in progress.... (too lazy to branch)
+Contains install scripts and a Python script for loading, converting & querying [GDELT](https://www.gdeltproject.org/) data in S3 using GeoMesa on Spark.

+## The Platform

+This guide & code will deploy the following stack on your Mac:

+- Apache Kafka
+- GeoMesa Kafka

+## ---- WORK IN PROGRESS ---